-Keep employees updated: Communicate on a regular basis with employees to let them know of any ongoing developments and what the company is doing to handle the crisis.
-A lack of information during times of crisis can be particularly unnerving for employees who may fill in the communication gap with their own speculation and rumour.
-Consider developing an hourly or daily bulletin where the latest information will be released to everyone rather than devolving different messages to different parts of the organisation.
+Communicate on a regular basis with employees to let them know of any ongoing developments and what the company is doing to handle the crisis.
+A lack of information during times of crisis can be particularly unnerving for employees who may fill in the communication gap with their own speculation and rumor.
+Consider developing an hourly or daily bulletin where the latest information will be released to everyone rather than devolving different messages to different parts of the organization.

-The Important Notices add-on allows you to share critical notices in a timely and simple way, keeping your organization and those in your duty of care safe and secure.
+The important notices add-on enables you to share critical notices in a timely and simple way, keeping your organization and those in your duty of care safe and secure.